jfix/kv3-doc/UserGuide/source/Export_iLibrary_Rules.rst

 R110 Imprint for IGO
 --------------------

-For the following IGO the imprint property should always be exported corresponding to the imprints.xml (id�s below).
+For the following IGO the imprint property should always be exported corresponding to the imprints.xml (ids below).

 +-----------------------------+------------------------------------+
 | IGO                         | Imprint                            |